for-giobbe/BASE/README.md

 Nonetheless, BASE presents many other features which ease selection analyses, such as the automatic extraction of metrics relative to a branch/clade on the basis of its species or the possibility to carry out replicate analysis.
 Moreover, it allows to process OGs in batches - making analyses substantially faster.

-BASE has been desinged to function in two indipendent steps:
+BASE has been designed to function in two indipendent steps:

 1.   **analyze**		compare a general and alternative (nested) models for each OG.